What is the effect of stress on your sleep?

 - Increased risk of diabetes

-If you often can't sleep due to stress, we especially want to protect you from developing a burnout.
-According to research, a lack of sleep leads to a huge increase in burnouts, especially when combined with being unable to sleep due to stress.
-With the following 5 tips, hopefully, you will be able to reduce your stress.
+If you often don't sleep because of stress, we especially want to help you avoid developing a burnout.
+According to research, a lack of sleep causes a huge increase in burnouts.
+Especially in combination with not being able to sleep due to stress.
+Hopefully, the following 5 tips will help you reduce your stress.

 5 tips to reduce your stress